Coss was involved in an EXIT SCAM in Early 2022! It froze $2m worth of users’ Funds and Hasn’t released them since.

 - A multi-crypto-wallet, where you can store all your cryptocurrency funds in a single location safely.

-- An exchange for multiple crypto ( currently BTC/ETH/VRS) and fiat (USD/EUR/SGD) currencies
+- An exchange for multiple cryptos ( currently BTC/ETH/VRS) and fiat (USD/EUR/SGD) currencies

-- A payment gateway with merchant platform with marketplace, payment modules and other seller tools
+- A payment gateway with a merchant platform with the marketplace, payment modules, and other seller tools

 The COSS wallet

 Hence the website claimed it to be a one-for-all wallet, which can store all our crypto funds in a safe environment.
 We were only able to find the exchange hot wallet.

 We had previously warned users that it’s not a good idea to store coins or tokens directly in an exchange.
 Coss didn’t release an actual external wallet, and was advertising the exchange’s hot wallet as the ‘all-in-one-wallet’.
 Users ultimately had to lose access to all funds kept in the Coss wallet.

 The design and UX were not too appealing at all.
 This should’ve given investors a hint that Coss was never interested in making its users’ lives better.
 They just created an ad-hoc, barely functional exchange to amass funds.

 The taste of Etherdelta is on the tongue.
 Whilst we accept it for ED as it is decentralized as a main advantage.
 We don’t like it as a centralized fee-based exchange.
 There were some advantages the COSS exchange offered.
 One of its features was the very high amount of very niche altcoins.
 Which are likely rare to find on other exchanges, and fast transaction processing.
 Furthermore, from an investors point of view, the really interesting features kick in as follows: